 "We believe concentrating resources on fewer titles, with a greater centralized support infrastructure will accelerate revenue growth in Q4 2013 and beyond," de Masi said in the statement.
 "We made over 20 new ‘games-as-a-service' (GaaS) hires in Q1 and anticipate hiring at a similar rate throughout the year.
 Our goal is to shift headcount investment out of raw studio team volume and into our centralized GaaS functions.
 This rebalancing is expected to leave R&D costs approximately flat year over year."

 Griptonite Games comprised of 200 employees when it was acquired by Glu Mobile in 2011.
-Mostly specializing licensed games, Griptonite Games developed an extensive amount of titles, including Shinobi for the Nintendo 3DS and multiplatform games Kung Fu Panda 2 and Super Hero Squad: Comic Combat.
+Mostly specializing licensed games, Griptonite Games developed an extensive amount of titles, including Shinobi for the Nintendo 3DS and multiplatform games Kung Fu Panda 2 and Marvel Super Hero Squad: Comic Combat.